-A personal excess liability policy - commonly known as an "umbrella policy" - is designed to cover damages that you are legally obligated to pay to another party as a result of bodily injury, property damage, or personal injury, such as libel or slander.
+A personal excess liability policy, or "umbrella" policy, provides additional coverage when the unexpected happens.
+It covers damages if you are legally obligated to pay to another party due to bodily injury, property damage, or personal injury, such as libel or slander.

 Average liability settlements in the US are over $1 million, yet coverage through home, auto, and watercraft policies is typically limited.
 A personal excess liability policy provides additional coverage when the unexpected happens.